pre6/ECOBEE/README.md

 ## 2. How much does the furnace cost per day

-- In the days the furnace runs how much does it cost?
+In the days the furnace runs how much does it cost?
+Roughly how much does the furnace cost when it turns one once?

+This table represents the information in the gas bill.

 |Start_Range| End_Range| Amount| Natural_Gas_Supply_Rate (cents/m^3)| M^3 of Gas used|
 |--- |--- |--- |--- |--- |